brave/qa-resources/wikitemplate.md

   - [ ] opened tabs can be reloaded
   - [ ] bookmarks on the bookmark toolbar can be opened
   - [ ] bookmarks in the bookmark folder toolbar can be opened

-## Last changeset test

-- [ ] Test what is covered by the last changeset (you can find this by clicking on the SHA in about:brave)

-## Widevine/Netflix test

-- [ ] Test that you can log into Netflix and start a show

-## Ledger

-- [ ] Verify wallet is auto created after enabling payments
-- [ ] Verify monthly budget and account balance shows correct BAT and USD value
-- [ ] Click on `add funds` and click on each currency and verify it shows wallet address and QR Code
-- [ ] Verify that Brave BAT wallet address can be copied
-- [ ] Verify adding funds via any of the currencies flows into BAT Wallet after specified amount of time
-- [ ] Verify adding funds to an existing wallet with amount, adjusts the BAT value appropriately
-- [ ] Change min visit and min time in advance setting and verify if the publisher list gets updated based on new setting
-- [ ] Visit nytimes.com for a few seconds and make sure it shows up in the Payments table
-- [ ] Check that disabling payments and enabling them again does not lose state
-- [ ] Upgrade from older version
-  - [ ] Verify the wallet overlay is shown when wallet transition is happening upon upgrade
-  - [ ] Verify transition overlay is shown post upgrade even if the payment is disabled before upgrade
-  - [ ] Verify publishers list is not lost after upgrade when payment is disabled in the older version
-### Ledger Media
-  - [ ] Visit any YouTube video in a normal/session tab and ensure the video publisher name is listed in ledger table
-  - [ ] Visit any YouTube video in a private tab and ensure the video publisher name is not listed in ledger table
-  - [ ] Visit any live YouTube video and ensure the time spent is shown under ledger table
-  - [ ] Visit any embeded YouTube video and ensure the video publisher name is listed in ledger table
-  - [ ] Ensure total time spent is correctly calculated for each publisher video
-  - [ ] Ensure total time spent is correctly calculated when switching to YouTube video from an embeded video
-  - [ ] Ensure YouTube publishers are not listed when `Allow contributions to video` is disabled in adavanced settings
-  - [ ] Ensure existing YouTube publishers are not lost when `Allow contributions to video` is disabled in adavanced settings
-  - [ ] Ensure YouTube publishers is listed but not included when `auto-include` is disabled
-  - [ ] Update Advanced settings to different time/visit value and ensure YouTube videos are added to ledger table once criteria is met

-## Sync

-- [ ] Verify you are able to sync two devices using the secret code
-- [ ] Visit a site on device 1 and change shield setting, ensure that the saved site preference is synced to device 2
-- [ ] Enable Browsing history sync on device 1, ensure the history is shown on device 2
-- [ ] Clear browsing history on device 1, ensure the history is sync back on device 1 from device 2
-- [ ] Import/Add bookmarks on device 1, ensure it is synced on device 2
-- [ ] Ensure imported bookmark folder structure is maintained on device 2
-- [ ] Ensure bookmark favicons are shown after sync

 ## About pages